 How to Add a VBA Button in Excel?

-When using a workbook that incorporates VBA code, you can add a macro button to make it easier for other Excel users to run the code without knowledge of the VBA code.
-Excel users use such buttons to easily access most of the macros in the worksheet.
+When using a workbook that incorporates VBA code, you can add a macro button to make it easier for other Excel users to run the code without knowing the VBA code.
+Excel users use such buttons to access most of the macros in the worksheet easily.

 Adding buttons to the worksheet will help expose other users to the custom functionality of your workbook.
 When a VBA button is clicked, it automatically activates a macro, and it eliminates the need to use the Developer tab to create or access macros.